ordepdev/ordepdev.github.io/_posts/2019-09-19-tales-from-running-kafka-streams-in-production.md

 > operational maintenance.
 Let's dive into these use cases in more detail and then
 > describe how compaction works.

-(PLACEHOLDER) There is an ongoing effort to add TTL to state stores!
+[Edit 1] According to [KIP-258](https://cwiki.apache.org/confluence/display/KAFKA/KIP-258%3A+Allow+to+Store+Record+Timestamps+in+RocksDB) there is an ongoing effort to add TTL to state stores.
+Record timestamps were [added](https://issues.apache.org/jira/browse/KAFKA-6521) to `Ktable` allowing to move forward with this initiative.
+If you're asking yourself why `TTL State Stores` are _not yet_ supported in Kafka Streams is mainly because it relies on _changelogs_ as the source of truth, not the state stores.
+The two must be in sync, otherwise, if we delete old state store records, it might happen that we restore all of them from the changelog during a rebalance for example.

 ## The restore process